Founder: Brittany Dobbs

 Brittany is the founder of RISE, a non-profit operated out of New York City and Nashville.
 Board members include Kate Moore, of getFIT615, Sarah Bills, Natalie Townsend, and Catherine Tuck.

 Brittany is passionate about the children and community that surround First Chance Education Centre.
-She has been working with the school and its director, Mama Lucy, since her first volunteer trip to Tanzania in 2015.
-Inspired by the children, especially one little girl named Amilen, and the people she met, who value education and learning despite facing numerous challenges, Brittany has committed to serve as patron of the school (translation: She’s dedicated to doing everything she can to help the Centre grow into a reliable home base for families and young children in Moshi).
+She has been working with the school and its director, Mama Lucy, since her first service trip to Tanzania in 2015.
+Inspired by the children, especially one little girl named Amilen, and the people she met, who value education and learning, Brittany has committed to serve as patron of the school (translation: She’s dedicated to doing everything she can to help the Centre grow into a reliable home base for families and young children in Moshi).

 At getFIT615, we’re driven by a bold sense of belonging – to our community, to our city, to each other and to the world.
 We met Brittany in 2016 while she was training to climb Mt.
 Kilimanjaro and as we were settling into our home at 65 Music Row.
 Brittany shared her experiences working in Tanzania with us and we were inspired.
 The getFIT615 community is a diverse, thriving and authentic group committed to redefining “fit” and building wellness for life every chance we get.
 [We’re NOT just talking bodies.]
 Brittany’s work with First Chance reflects the things our community values most, so we just knew it was the right fit.
 After all, we think we shine brightest when we’re helping each other, here at home and around the world, grow in love and support.
 Go to Moshi, Tanzania?
 Who are we not to?!